Phases of ice: Refinements

 This estimate is naive, as it assumes the six out of 16 hydrogen configurations for oxygen atoms in the second set can be independently chosen, which is false.
 More complex methods can be employed to better approximate the exact number of possible configurations, and achieve results closer to measured values.
 Nagle (1966) used a series summation to obtain $R\ln(1.50685 \pm 0.00015)$.

 As an illustrative example of refinement, consider the following way to refine the second estimation method given above.
 According to it, six water molecules in a hexagonal ring would allow $6^6 \times (1/2)^6 = 729$ configurations.
 However, by explicit enumeration, there are actually 730 configurations.
-Now in the lattice, each oxygen atom participates in 12 hexagonal rings, so there are 2N rings in total for N oxygen atoms, or 2 rings for each oxygen atom, giving a refined result of $R\ln(1.5\times (730/729)^2) = R\ln(1.504)$.
+Now in the lattice, each oxygen atom participates in 12 hexagonal rings, so there are 2N rings in total for N oxygen atoms, or 2 rings for each oxygen atom, giving a refined result of $R\ln(1.5\times (730/729)^2) \approx R\ln(1.50411)$.